Tnsh1/gota-skin-gallery/README.md

 - Go to [gota.io](https://gota.io/).
 - You will see a new gallery button.
 Click it.
 - **Add skins:**
-  - **Best way:** Go to [skins.gota.io](https://skins.gota.io/).
-Click the ADD or copy button to add any skin you like to your profile.
+  - **Preferred Method::** Go to [skins.gota.io](https://skins.gota.io/).
+Click the ADD button to add any skin you like to your profile.
-  - **Other way:** Copy the skin name and UUID (or link) using the copy button from the skins site, or type them yourself, then click "Add to Favorites".
+  - **Alternative:** Copy the skin name and UUID (or link) using the copy button from the skins site, or type them yourself, then click "Add Skin".
 - Favorite: Click the star or use the menu.
 - Delete: Flip a skin card and click "Delete".
 - Profiles: Use the menu (🛠️) to manage skin lists.